samiracode/dooz-game/README.md

 In future I would love to add a table of scores for every player and use the localStorage for collecting the scores.

 ## How to play the game?
-Please click on the link (https://samiracode.github.io/dooz-game/) and enjoy the game.
+Please click on the link (https://samiracode.github.io/dooz-game/) and load the game.
+Use the left or right arrow key for moving player's token horizontally and the down arrow key to drop a token.
 If you liked it so far, it will be nice to give this repo a star.
+Thanks!